Carry-on bags

 Checked luggage

-United Kingdom authorities don’t specify if laser pointers are allowed in carry-on and checked baggage in airplanes, but overall, class 1 and 2 lasers are considered safe for consumers.
-Laser pens should be under 1wW.
-Authorities might confiscate lasers over Class 2 (1mW) if you’re carrying them without a justification.
-Although owning a laser isn’t totally illegal, pointing such a laser at other people is.
+United Kingdom flight authorities also don’t specify if laser pointers are allowed in carry-on and checked baggage in airplanes.
+But overall, class 1 and 2 lasers (under 1 mW) are considered safe for consumers, so they’re allowed on planes.
+Authorities might confiscate lasers over Class 2 (1 mW) if you’re carrying them without a justification.
+Sometimes they’ll also ask you to explain why you’re carrying at all, even if it’s below 1 mW.
+Although owning a laser isn’t totally illegal, pointing a laser at other people is.

 Disclaimer: The final decision of whether you can bring laser tools onboard airplanes always rests on the security officer.
 Some airlines also have additional rules that may be different.